Overview

 Mild eye irritation & redness

-The most common side effect is temporary eye irritation, including stinging, burning, itching, or redness.
+The most common side effect is temporary eye irritation, which may include stinging, burning, itching, or redness.
 This is usually mild and subsides on its own without intervention.

 Allergic reactions